 - A day/night (building occupied/unoccupied) function (engineer programmable day/night changes include detector sensitivity (high/low) and zone dependency settings - An investigation delay period function (programmable for length of time, which zone(s) it applies to and whether or not it operates in day/night mode) which works as follows:-When there is an alarm in a zone programmed to operate in 'investigate' mode, the full alarm condition will occur after a delay.
 It is possible to manually impose a further delay, to allow the source of the alarm to be investigated.
 If the second delay expires, or there is another alarm in the same zone, then a full alarm condition is established.
-During either delay period, the panel may be reset in the case of a false alarm - Individual sensitivity settings for each device - EN54-2 Clause 7.11 Delays to outputs, and a phased evacuation facility - An EN54-2 Clause 7.13 alarm counter to record the number of times the panel has been in an alarm state - A powerful short circuit protected loop driver, capable of supporting a total of 126 addressable devices - An integral 1.4A EN54-4 switch mode PSU rated @ 185-260V a.c.
+During either delay period, the panel may be reset in the case of a false alarm - Individual sensitivity settings for each device - EN54-2 Clause 7.11 Delays to outputs, and a phased evacuation facility - An EN54-2 Clause 7.13 alarm counter to record the number of times the panel has been in an alarm state - Powerful short circuit protected loop drivers, each capable of supporting a total of 126 addressable devices, giving a total of 252 devices for a 2 loop panel - An integral 3A EN54-4 switch mode PSU rated @ 185-260V a.c.
 50/60Hz - Earth fault monitoring - Push button access code or keyswitch entry to access levels 2 and 3 (dependent on the model purchased) - 40 characters of custom text per device - 500 event monitoring - Comprehensive EN54-2 Clause 10 test, with maintenance and commissioning functions - An intuitive Windows based upload-download PC program (part no. XFP507) that MUST be used to configure the system